6 Things to do for a day in Siena, Italy, ouritalianjourney.com

 Spend a day in Siena to experience this compact town.
 We enjoyed a full day in Siena back in 2012 and then during our 90-day stay in Florence in 2017, we decided to spend several nights in Siena; just to experience the town like a local.
 It is quaint and charming and a true Tuscan town.
 The main piazza is surrounded by restaurants and shops.
 Each small shop is packed with olive oil, tourist trinkets, and ceramics.
 Beautiful ceramics with sunflowers all over them.

-You can check out our previous post on Siena
+You can check out another one of our posts on Siena

 This post contains affiliate links that help keep this website running.
 By purchasing through our links, we make a small commission at no extra charge to you.
 Thank you for your support!